AmanTank187/blog/README.md

 - Can use .destroy to delete from the table.
 It also hits the database straight away without .save method.

+# Model

+- Adding a model to add validations so extra and uneeded information cannot be add to the database/table (Checkout active record validations, good resource)

 ---

 - Ruby version